 - Stiga Pro Carbon Table Tennis Racket

-I review each of these table tennis bats in detail throughout the rest of this article.
+We’ll now review each of these table tennis rackets in detail.

-This is by far my favorite table tennis bat for beginners.
-After all, I’ve spent the last two years working on it!
+This is by far our favourite table tennis bat for beginners.

-Eastfield Sporting Goods Company was started by myself and Sam Priestley in late 2014 as a distinctively British brand producing premium table tennis goods.
-By November 2016 the first Eastfield table tennis bat was on sale to the general public – we’re perfectionists and it took a lot longer than we anticipated.
+Eastfield Sporting Goods Company was started in late 2014 as a distinctively British brand producing premium table tennis goods.
+By November 2016, the Eastfield Allround was on sale to the general public.

-We designed the Eastfield Allround Professional Table Tennis Bat to be the perfect racket for players that are learning the game and value control, spin and feeling over raw speed and power.
+The Eastfield Allround Professional Table Tennis Bat was designed to be the perfect racket for players that are learning the game and value control, spin and feeling over raw speed and power.

-And this is probably a good place to mention that if you are a beginner/improver you MUST value control and feeling over speed and power.
-Please don’t buy the fastest carbon racket you can find.
+And this is probably a good time to mention that if you’re a beginner or improver, you MUST value control, spin and feeling, over raw speed and power.
+Please don’t buy the fastest carbon racket you can find!
 It will only make it even more difficult for you to learn the game and master the basics.

 The Eastfield Allwood Table Tennis Blade is a classic 5-ply allround blade offering medium speed, exceptional control, and fantastic feedback.
 This blade makes it easy to loop, smash, and attack.
 But is also perfect if you want to block and control the ball, even chop.

-It is modeled on classic allwood blades of the past, such as the Stiga Allround and Donic Allplay, and is perfect for serious beginners or intermediate players.
+It’s modelled on classic allwood blades of the past (such as the Stiga Allround and Donic Allplay) and is perfect for serious beginners or intermediate players.
 It’s the kind of blade that coaches are always recommending to their young players and has a flared handle for comfort.

-The Eastfield A-Soft Rubbers have been newly engineered from the table up to give you an unprecedented level of control.
-With this soft Japanese-style rubber, you’re about to play with greater spin and stability than ever before.
+The Eastfield A-Soft Rubbers give you an unprecedented level of control.
+With these soft Japanese-style rubbers, you’re about to play with greater spin and stability than ever before!

 Palio is a Chinese table tennis brand that specializes in making high-quality and affordable table tennis rubbers and blades.
 Established table tennis coaches are well aware of the excellent performance of Palio products and have been recommending them to new players for years.

-The Palio Master 2, first released in November 2015, is an exclusive collaboration between Palio and Expert Table Tennis.
-It’s a great bat for players learning the game and starting out.
+This is a great bat for players learning the game and starting out.
 The blade gives lots of control and great feeling while the high-quality Palio CJ8000 rubbers allow for lots of spin.
-It’s the perfect all-rounder, and was even used by Sam Priestley for the first six months of The Expert in a Year Challenge.

-Palio gives the Master 2 table tennis bat a 8/10 for speed, a 9/10 for spin, and a 8/10 for control.
+Palio gives the Expert 3.0 a 6/10 for speed, a 9/10 for spin, and a 10/10 for control.
 And, as this bat will likely be your first table tennis bat, Palio even include a free case to keep the bat in!

-The Palio Master 2 has been hugely popular and is the best selling bat on Amazon in the UK.
-It’s also available, via Amazon, in the USA, Canada, Germany, France, Italy, and Spain.
-If you are looking for a decent table tennis bat at a reasonable price then the Palio Master 2 should fit the bill perfectly.
+It’s also available, via Amazon, in the USA, Canada, Europe, Australia, and India.
+If you’re looking for a decent table tennis bat at a reasonable price then the Palio Expert 3.0 should fit the bill perfectly.
 It even comes with free delivery.

-In my opinion, the Palio Master 2 is the best table tennis bat for under £30/$40.
-For more information check out my complete Palio Master 2 Review.
+In our opinion, the Palio Expert 3.0 is the best table tennis bat for under £30/$40.
+For more information check out our complete Palio Expert 3.0 Review.

-WARNING: The one thing to be a little wary of with DHS products are the fakes.
-I have come across fake DHS rackets and rubbers in the past, and I believe this is a serious problem for the brand (Butterfly also suffer from fakes being manufactured in China).
-As far as I’m aware, DHS and Butterfly are the only brands to have been targeted in this way.
+WARNING: We have come across fake DHS rackets and rubbers in the past, and we believe this is a serious problem for the brand (Butterfly also suffer from fakes).
+As far as we’re aware, DHS and Butterfly are the only brands to have been targeted in this way.

-It isn’t cheap, and you’re advised to stay well clear of their other four beginners rackets (Apex, Titan, Supreme, Evolution), but their top of the range Stiga Pro Carbon Table Tennis Racket is actually quite nice to play with and, therefore, I have included Stiga in this post.
+It isn’t cheap, and you’re advised to stay well clear of their other four beginners rackets (Apex, Titan, Supreme, Evolution), but their top of the range Stiga Pro Carbon Table Tennis Racket is actually quite nice to play with and, therefore, we have included Stiga in this list.

-The Stiga Evolution is a fairly good bat (you can read my full review here) but the Stiga Pro Carbon is the only Stiga racket I would recommend.
+The Stiga Evolution is an ok bat (you can read our full review here) but the Stiga Pro Carbon is the only Stiga racket we would recommend.
 The blade and rubbers are much closer to what you would expect from a professional racket and it’ll allow you to learn to play with proper spin strokes and techniques.